 Note; Heading right leads to Turning Basin Park parking lot.

 Come to Quaker Road parking area at 28.1 miles.
 Across the bridge is the Port Mercer Canal House.
 Travel underneath I-295 before crossing a pedestrian bridge over Route 1 and coming to a parking lot at 30.2 miles.
 Come to Bakers Basin Rd, where the trail crosses the canal and now follows the western side of the canal south until you hit Carnegie Rd at 31.2 miles where you switch back to the eastern side of the canal where you'll travel parallel to Route 1, before traveling underneath Route 1 and coming to Whitehead Road (Route 616) after 33 miles.
 Parking available.
 CAUTION for some reason there is NO CROSSWALK.
 As you travel alongside Route 1 iron girders cover the canal briefly?
 Come to Mulberry St in East Trenton (Here the canal has been buried by Route 1) and head left underneath Route 1 at 34 miles.
 Again CAUTION NO CROSSWALK.
 Here the trail is paved as it continues south between Route 1 and some RR tracks utilizing the RR right-of-way.
 Travel underneath N Olden Ave and Southard St before coming to an intersection at 35.3 miles and the end of the Main Canal.
-Here the canal has been buried as it heads south out of the city.
+Here the canal has been buried as it heads south out of the city to Bordentown.
+See Below for the Southern Section.
 An old RR bridge crosses Route 1 to connect to the D&R Feeder Canal towpath.

 D&R FEEDER CANAL: